GLOBAL MARKETS-Shares at new highs on U.S. jobs growth, dollar gains

 “We’re convinced that we’ll see 2,100 on the S&P 500 by the end of the year but we’re pushing up to 2,000 right now, so you don’t have the huge valuation imbalance and that’s why you’re not going to see a huge jump here,” Orlando said.

-U.S. stock markets closed early, at 1 p.m., ahead of Friday’s U.S. Independence Day holiday in thin trade.
+U.S. stocks markets were slated to close early at 1 p.m. for the U.S. Independence Day holiday on Friday.
 Bond and oil markets were to close at normal hours.

-The euro dipped to one-week troughs versus the dollar as European Central Bank President Mario Draghi affirmed the ECB’s low interest-rate policy, citing persistent downside risks to the euro zone economy.
+The euro dipped to one-week troughs versus the dollar as European Central Bank President Mario Draghi affirmed its low interest rate policy, citing persistent downside risks to the euro zone economy.

 Gold slipped as the dollar extended early gains after the U.S. nonfarm payrolls report.